Banana Pudding just like the Banana Pudding from Magnolia Bakery in NYC.

 Sometimes the sweet treat you crave is a red eye flight away.
 For me, it’s Magnolia Bakery’s Banana Pudding.
 It’s the best!
 It’s a must order next time you’re in NYC.
 It’s the perfect banana flavor without being too much.
 My favorite part is how the Nilla wafer cookies turn soft like cake in the pudding.
 Good News, you don’t have to fly to New York to enjoy this decadent dessert, you can make it at home!

-Here’s the fun part, you can make small servings like these cute mini glass trifle bowls (see photo above) or mason jars, or you can serve in a big dish to serve a crowd.
+Here’s the fun part, you can make small servings like these cute mini glass trifle bowls…or you can serve it in a big dish to serve a crowd.